tarangpatelublox/host-modules/README.md

 4. **Initial Setup:**
    - Insert the microSD card into your Raspberry Pi 4 and power it on.
-   - Follow the on-screen instructions to complete the initial setup, including configuring your network and creating a user account.

 ## Setting Up the Development Environment